-- The County Bikeways Plan, adopted by the Board of Supervisors in 1994 and subsequently amended - The Parks and Recreation Element of the County General Plan, adopted by the Board of Supervisors in 2006 - The Environmental Impact Report for this Community Plan - The 2008 Draft Los Osos Valley Road Corridor Study - The 2013 Park and Ride Lot Development Study adopted by the San Luis Obispo Council of Governments a "complete street" means taking the safety, convenience, and comfort of all of these users into account.
+- The County Bikeways Plan, adopted by the Board of Supervisors in 1994 and subsequently amended - The Parks and Recreation Element of the County General Plan, adopted by the Board of Supervisors in 2006 - The revised Draft Environmental Impact Report for the Estero Area Plan Update, 2003 [information from a new Environmental Impact Report for this Community Plan will be incorporated into the Public Hearing Draft Community Plan as needed] - The 2008 Draft Los Osos Valley Road Corridor Study - The 2013 Park and Ride Lot Development Study adopted by the San Luis Obispo Council of Governments include motorists, pedestrians, bicyclists, children, persons with disabilities, seniors, movers of commercial goods, and users of public transportation.
+Planning a "complete street" means taking the safety, convenience, and comfort of all of these users into account.
 Features of a "complete street" could include: